lucasg/powershell-docset/README.md

 * `requests` for http(s) downloads
 * `selenium` and `phantomjs` for webscraping
-* `bs4` for html parsing and replacing
+* `bs4` for html parsing and rewriting

-Start scraping by typing : `posh-to-dash.py --output $outputdir --version 6 --temporary`
+Start scraping by typing : `posh-to-dash.py --output=$outputfile --version=6 --temporary`

-* if `--output` is not provided, `posh-to-dash.py` use the working directory as output
+* if `--output` is not provided, `posh-to-dash.py` will output "Powershell.tgz' into the working directory
 * the `--version` switch support Powershell API versions `3.0`, `4.0`, `5.0`, `5.1` and `6` (default)
 * `--temporary` specify to download the web scraping resources in a temporary folder instead of clobbering the current directory.
 However if the download fail, the results will be thrown out.

 ## Limitations

-`posh-to-dash.py` is still written quick and dirty.
-It may or may not work on your machine.
-Don't be mad if it don't work on your machine.

-The powershell modules API endpoint is also quite new, so it may be subject to breakage by the `docs.microsoft.com` people.
+The powershell modules API endpoint is quite new, so it may be subject to breakage by the `docs.microsoft.com` people.